 Though not initially considered or hypothesised, this study later considered the ability of sustainable management to mediate the relationship between external pressure and environmental outcomes.
 External pressure to consider environmental and social issues could lead firms to adopt formal sustainable management programmes, and lead to the achievement of improved environmental results.
-In effect, can institutional pressure to consider environmental and social impact lead to competence building strategies based on RBV to create competitive advantage with respect to environmental outcomes.
+In effect, can institutional pressure to consider environmental and social impact lead to a RBV perspective, which then results in competitive advantage with respect to environmental outcomes?
+Therefore, it is hypothesised that: